School Health Service

 Self-referral (children, young people, parent/carer) – via school.

-42nd street supporting young people with their emotional wellbeing and mental health http://42ndstreet.org.uk/ free and confidential information for under 25s
+- 42nd street supports young people with their emotional wellbeing and mental health.
+Free and confidential information for under 25s – www.42ndstreet.org.uk

-Brook for young people – http://www.brook.org.uk: free and confidential information for under 25s
+- Brook for young people: free and confidential information for under 25s – www.brook.org.uk

-Connexions http://www.connexions-direct.com/ information and advice for young people.
+- Connexions: information and advice for young people – www.connexions-direct.com

-Manchester Parent Carer Forum works to represent the “voice” of parents and young people aged 0-25 with Special Educational Needs and Disabilities (SEND). http://manchesterparentcarerforum.org.uk/
+- Manchester Parent Carer Forum works to represent the “voice” of parents and young people aged 0-25 with Special Educational Needs and Disabilities (SEND) – www.manchesterparentcarerforum.org.uk

-Talk to Frank http://www.talktofrank.com/ Talk to Frank provides an A to Z list of substances explaining their appearance, effects, health risks, the chances of getting hooked, and the basics of UK law.
-Via an MSN messenger drug users can ask the ‘Frank Bot’ any questions 24/7
+- Talk to Frank provides an A to Z list of substances explaining their appearance, effects, health risks, the chances of getting hooked, and the basics of UK law.
+Via an MSN messenger drug users can ask the ‘Frank Bot’ any questions 24/7 – www.talktofrank.com

-The Proud Trust provides information and advice for young people who identified themselves LGBT https://www.theproudtrust.org/
+- The Proud Trust provides information and advice for young people who identify as LGBT – www.theproudtrust.org